jexxa-projects/JexxaTutorials/BookStore/README.md

 The following source code shows a typical implementation of a `Repository`.
 Within the main function you can configure the `RepositoryManager` if required.

-For the sake of completeness we use a static factory method in this implementation instead of a public constructor.
-Here it is quite important to return the interface and not the concrete type.

 ```java